fnproject/docs/fdks/fdk-java/README.md

 This creates the boilerplate for a new Java Function based on Maven and Oracle Java 9.
-The `pom.xml` includes a dependency on the latest version of the Fn Java FDK that is useful for developing your Java functions.
+The `pom.xml` includes a dependency on the latest version of the Fn FDK for Java that is useful for developing your Java functions.

 You can now import this project into your favourite IDE as normal.